NicolasMura/campaign-test/README.md

 >   (...)
 > ```
 >
-> A common workaround - if you don't want to deal with E2E tests for now - is to bypass this installation by creating a `.npmrc` file in your project root folder and put inside:
+> A common workaround - if you don't want to deal with E2E tests for now - is to bypass this installation by running:
 >
 > ```bash
->   CYPRESS_INSTALL_BINARY=0
+>   CYPRESS_INSTALL_BINARY=0 yarn install
 > ```
->
-> Then, try to `yarn install` again.

-Visit [https://localhost:4200](https://localhost:4200) in your browser.
+Visit [http://localhost:4200](http://localhost:4200) in your browser.

 > :information_source: **_Note_**
 >